 Risks of being sedentary (inactive)

 A moderate level of physical activity—which is also what we define as exercise—is walking 100 steps in a minute.
 Other examples are listed below.
-Select activities you enjoy and that fit into your daily life.

-Examples of moderate physical activity include:
+Examples of moderate intensity physical activity include:

 - Wheeling yourself in a wheelchair